 What do we know about these young people’s welfare?
-Well, we have statistics on how many are unemployed, how many have been accepted for an education, how many are clients of the council’s child protection, etc. Nonetheless, it is difficult to form an overall view of young people’s lives and welfare.
+Well, we have statistics on how many are unemployed, how many have been accepted for an education, how many are clients of the council’s child protection services, etc. Nonetheless, it is difficult to form an overall view of young people’s lives and welfare.

-Municipalities are obliged by the Finnish Youth Act (7§) to form a coordination network for counselling and planning services for the young.
+Municipalities are obliged by the Finnish Youth Act (7§) to form a coordination network for counselling and planning the services for the young.
 The network shall include representatives of the local authorities for education, social & health care and youth work and of the employment and policy authorities.

 In Helsinki, the network was established in 2014, and its tasks include, for example, gathering information on young people’s welfare and living conditions and, drawing on that information, to evaluate the situation of the young with a view to back up local planning and policy making.
 The president of the network in Helsinki is the Deputy Mayor in charge of this sector.

-The network gave Helsinki City Urban Facts and the Youth Department the task to write, in cooperation with the people concerned, an annual report on young people’s welfare in Helsinki.
+The network gave Helsinki City Urban Research and Statistics and the Youth Department the task to write, in cooperation with the people concerned, an annual report on young people’s welfare in Helsinki.
 The aim of the Report on Young People’s Welfare in Helsinki is to consolidate facts-based policy-making and thereby create better public services for the young.
 We therefore set out to present easily accessible open information that is updated regularly, and set up this website with its background database.

 Our idea of young people’s welfare is based on Amartya Sen’s and Martha Nussbaum’s capability approach, and we put the question whether young people have the skills and opportunities to cope in everyday life, to do things that they value and to have a good life.
 Do we perhaps find groups of young people that have unequal opportunities for a good life?
-In our work, we divided welfare into eight aspects: life and health, developing yourself, managing the future, safety, emotions and interaction, active citizenship, equality, and nature and sustainability.
+In our work, we divided welfare into eight aspects: life and health, self development, managing the future, safety, emotions and interaction, active citizenship, equality, and nature and sustainability.